Code-Institute-Submissions/FaisalRD123-Anime-Project/README.md

 The color are chosen from mostly cooler color contrast as it has a wide range of colors available.
 <img src="/docs/pics/Color_Picker.PNG">

+Fonts
+Mostly, 'Grapenuts' font is used for the site.
+It is taken from google font.

+Structure of the site
+The structure of my site is very easy to follow, creative and user friendly.
+* The main page consists of three main sections; header (includes link to other pages), body (anime videos) and footer (social media links).
+* A sign up page with a sign up form with hovering effect.
+* Contact us page that includes my personal contact details and a little about myself.
+* About us that includes about the site and our motivation.

+Technologies used

+Frameworks and Tools

+* Visual Studio Code
+* Git
+* Balsamiq
+* Cooler Color Contrast
+* Google Font

+Language used

+* CSS
+* HTML

+Features

+Navigation Bar

+* Featured on all three pages, the full responsive navigation bar includes links to the Home, Sign Up page, Contact Me and About Us.
+All pages are simple and easy to navigate.
+* Contact Me page contains a little information about me and About Us page is a little summary about the site.
+Both Contact Me and About Us pages have Homepage button that takes you back to main page.